 In March 2019 the Wall Street Journal reported two new Switch consoles were on their way this year.
 Flash forward a few months and Nintendo has confirmed details for both of its new consoles.

-The first — an enhanced Nintendo Switch with improved battery life — is set to hit stores at an unconfirmed date in August.
-There's also the budget-friendly version of the console — known as the Switch Lite — which launches September 20th.
+The first — an enhanced Nintendo Switch with improved battery life — which hit stores in August 2019.
+There’s also the budget-friendly version of the console — known as the Switch Lite — which launched September 20th.

 According to Nintendo’s product comparison site, not much has changed from the original version of the Switch.
 The screen size, play modes and controller configuration have not been updated, though the site does not mention graphical capabilities one way or the other.